belabarr/DDP/index.Rmd

 ---
 ## Entry Fields
 ### Input File
-- Text Input file is currently considered, user has to enter file path and file name
-- Select file input function could be used instead (using file system dialog)
+- File input dialog is currently provided
 - Once file is selected, data will be loaded

 ### Plot Type Selection
-- Drop-down list is provided, Scatter and histogram is currently listed
+- Drop-down list is provided, histogram and correlation is currently listed
 - Based on selection, plot will be rendered upon submit

 ### Date Selection